wessenstam/gts2021-prep/phase3/phase3.rst

 #.
 Go to your VC instance and create a file in the root of FIESTA_APPLICATION called **.drone.yml**

    .. note::
-    If you don't see your FIESTA_APPLICATION click on the two Files icon
+    If you don't see your FIESTA_APPLICATION click on the two Files icon (first icon in the left hand pane)

 #.
 Copy the below content to the file